Skip to main content

 3. Toss to combine and season to taste with salt.

-4. Plate ceviche, place the scoop of tomato sorbet on one of the corners of the plate, and drizzle with extra-virgin olive oil and garnish with micro cilantro.
+4. Plate ceviche, place the scoop of tomato sorbet on one of the corners of the plate, and then drizzle with extra-virgin olive oil and garnish with micro cilantro.
 Serve immediately.

-Lobster Roll
+Lobster roll

 Image used with permission by copyright holder

-Courtesy of Chef Mark Tarbell
+(Courtesy of Chef Mark Tarbell)

-Rounding out the list of lobster recipes we have the classic lobster roll.
+We have the classic lobster roll.
 Chef Mark Tarbell of Tarbell’s in Phoenix reached back to his New England roots to create this traditional lobster roll recipe that will knock your socks off.
 This recipe calls for a from-scratch aioli that, in a pinch, could be substituted with mayonnaise, but we all know scratch-made is always better.
 Also, add a little chives and celery, and this recipe makes a great lobster salad to eat sans bread.

-Ingredients (4 Servings)
+Ingredients (4 servings)

 • 4 brioche or Challah hot dog buns